-A student who takes courses at other institution pays tuition for 90 credits at the University of Detroit Mercy School of Law.
+A student who takes courses at another institution may transfer in up to six credits without paying tuition for these credits at Detroit Mercy Law.
+A student who takes courses at another institution must pay tuition for a minimum of 84 credits at the University of Detroit Mercy School of Law.

 a.
-Study Abroad
+STUDY ABROAD